topic4/salt/doc/topics/tutorials/minionfs.rst

     minionfs_blacklist:
       - web21

+    minionfs_restrict: True

 Potential Concerns
 ------------------

-* There is no access control in place to restrict which minions have access to files served up by :mod:`minionfs <salt.fileserver.minionfs>`.
-All minions will have access to these files.
+* There is no advanced access control in place to restrict which minions have access to files served up by :mod:`minionfs <salt.fileserver.minionfs>`.
+All minions will have access to these files unless the :conf_master:`minionfs_restrict` option is used.
+This will however block any file sharing (if one is desired).

-* Unless the :conf_master:`minionfs_whitelist` and/or
+* Unless the :conf_master:`minionfs_whitelist`, :conf_master:`minionfs_blacklist`
-  :conf_master:`minionfs_blacklist` config options are used, all minions which push files to the master will have their files made available via :mod:`minionfs <salt.fileserver.minionfs>`.
+  and/or :conf_master:`minionfs_restrict` config options are used, all minions which push files to the master will have their files made available via :mod:`minionfs <salt.fileserver.minionfs>`.